entangledion/PowerMM/README.md

       - Example: Corresponds to https://minemeld.acme.corp/feeds/inboundfeed_watch_sha1

     # SHA256 Node Setup Prompts:
-    - The SHA256 miner node name setup to be used as a blocklist, that you want to add SHA256 indicators to
+    - The SHA256 miner node name setup to be used as a blacklist, that you want to add SHA256 indicators to
-      - Example: Acme_SHA256_Blocklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
+      - Example: Acme_SHA256_blacklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
-    - An associated SHA256 "output" feed name for the blocklist (so the script can check it for duplicate indicators)
+    - An associated SHA256 "output" feed name for the blacklist (so the script can check it for duplicate indicators)
       - Example: inboundfeed_bl_sha256 (the "Output" Node name shown under the "Config" tab in MineMeld)
       - Example: Corresponds to https://minemeld.acme.corp/feeds/inboundfeed_bl_sha256
     - The SHA256 miner node name setup to be used as a watchlist, that you want to add SHA256 indicators to